FunctionPoint/AoC2024/README.md

 a Smalltalk dialect that compiles to JavaScript.
 See: [http://small-js.org](http://small-js.org).
 The resulting application runs in Node.js.
-(Running in a browser is not usefull for these types of problems.)
+(Running in a browser is not useful for these types of problems.)

 I've only implemented part 1 of every day problem for now, as I can only spare an hour so each day.